-The Exculpation Amendment is separate from, and is not conditioned on, the approval of the Majority Voting Amendment or the Federal Forum Amendment.
-Your vote on the Majority Voting Amendment or the Federal Forum Amendment will not affect your vote on the Exculpation Amendment or vice versa.
+The Exculpation Amendment is separate from, and is not conditioned on, the approval of the Majority Voting Amendment or the Federal Forum Amendment will not affect your vote on the Exculpation Amendment or vice versa.
 If the Exculpation Amendment receives the required vote but the Majority Voting Amendment and the Federal Forum Amendment do not, the Second Restated Certificate that we will file with the Secretary of State of the State of Delaware will reflect only the Exculpation Amendment and the Immaterial Changes.
 If the Exculpation Amendment receives the required vote but one of the other Certificate Amendments do not, the Second Restated Certificate that we will file with the Secretary of State of the State of Delaware will reflect only the Exculpation Amendment, the Immaterial Changes and the other Certificate Amendment that received the requisite vote of our shareholders.
-If the Exculpation Amendment does not receive the required vote but one or both of the other Certificate Amendments do, the Second Restated Certificate that we will file with the Secretary of State of Delaware will reflect only the other Charter Amendment(s) that received the requisite vote of our shareholders and the Immaterial Changes.
+If the Exculpation Amendment does not receive the required vote but one or both of the other Certificate Amendments do, the Second Restated Certificate that we will file with the Secretary of State of the State of Delaware will reflect only the other Charter Amendment(s) that received the requisite vote of our shareholders and the Immaterial Changes.